AlejandroVaqueroV/Hackmud-Macronator/README.md

 # Hackmud-Macronator
 User Macro syncing tool for the game Hackmud

+Tested in Windows only, but feel free to try to run / fork to Linux: https://github.com/PowerShell/PowerShell

-Windows only, this tool is written in powershell and compiled using ps2exe
+ This tool is written in powershell and compiled using ps2exe

 It will sync the latest edited .macros file to all other .macros files, and will create .macros files for orphaned .key files (users with no macros)
 Usage: make sure the last edited macro is the one you want to sync, then run the tool.